How To Increase Customer Spending

 The type of music you play in store can be just as defining for your brand as your store design.
 A new brand that stocks clothing aimed at the younger market would be unlikely to play classical music in store for example, unlike established luxury brands which would be more likely to, as it gives off an air of quality and superiority.

 Four out of five small retailers believe that they would damage their business if they stopped playing music, while 99% of retail staff who work in shops that don’t play music say that shops that do play music are more appealing places to shop .

 The speed or rhythm of the music you play in store has an impact on the behaviour of your customers (LS Retail, 2017).

-As is the case with lighting, the music you choose should be dependent on the style of your brand.
+As with lighting, the music you choose should suit the style of your brand.
 While research has found that classical music can help to boost sales of luxury products, there are other fascinating examples of how music influences our decisions subconsciously.
 In 1997, a study on the impact of music was published by Nature within a wine store .
 They found that if French music was playing, customers would buy more French wine, and if German music was playing, they would buy more German wine.

 The way that your store is laid out has perhaps the biggest impact on your customers’ impulse purchase decisions.
 Have you ever wondered why fresh fruits and vegetables are always the first products you see in a supermarket?
-Or why confectionery is displayed by the checkout?
-Retailers have carefully considered reasoning behind these decisions, which is backed by consumer research.
+Or why confectionery was traditionally displayed by the checkout?
+Retailers have carefully-considered reasoning behind these decisions, which is backed by research.